wangywUST/talk-20260427/slides.md

 ### Why Is Spatial Reasoning Hard?

-Insufficient Single-frame Information

-Depth is lost in projection; a single image cannot determine 3D position.
+**Single-frame ambiguity** loses depth in projection, so one image cannot determine 3D position.

-Viewpoint Dependence

-The same scene leads to completely different spatial descriptions from different viewpoints.
+**Viewpoint dependence** makes the same scene produce different spatial descriptions from different cameras.

-Occlusion

-Spatial relations of hidden parts can only be inferred from constraints.
+**Occlusion** hides object parts, so their spatial relations can only be inferred through constraints.

 **Our approach**: use structured reasoning chains to make spatial relations explicit.